 Example:

-A typical case of Quid pro quo attacks involves fraudsters or imposters who pose as IT service people and who often spam calls as many direct numbers which belong to a company as they can find.
+A typical case of Quid pro quo attacks involves fraudsters or imposters who pose as IT service people and who often spam calls to as many direct numbers belonging to a company as they can find.
 Such attackers help IT to almost every victim.
 The imposters promise a quick fix in exchange for the users disabling their anti-virus programs and installing malware on their systems, which assumes the appearance of software updates.

 Social engineers intend to manipulate and deploy human feelings and emotions.
 It includes fear, curiosity, or to carry out schemes and even draw victims into their traps.
 Thus, it is essential to be cautious whenever you feel something is wrong about an email or an attractive offer on a website and even you come across wandering digital media lying about it.
 Staying cautious will help you protect yourself against various social engineering attacks in the digital area.

-Here we are providing some valuable tips against social engineering attacks.
+Here, we are providing some valuable tips against social engineering attacks.
 The tips are as follows:

 Be cautious in opening emails and attachments from doubtful sources

 It is advisable that if you don’t know the sender of the email so, there is no need to open it and respond to it.
-Even if you know the sender but are a bit suspicious and doubtful about their messages, you should double-check and confirm the news from some other sources.
-Like by telephone or directly from an ISP, Always remember that email addresses are constantly deceived.
+Even if you know the sender but are suspicious and doubtful about their messages, you should double-check and confirm the news from other sources.
+Like by telephone or directly from an ISP, always remember that email addresses are constantly deceived.
 Even if an email supposedly coming from a reliable source may have been started by a hacker/attacker.

 Use a multifactor authentication